The D’Angelo Law Library provides a variety of resources to help students prepare for exams.

 Past exams: Perhaps most importantly, the Library provides copies of past exams given at the Law School, in addition to model student answers and memos written by the professors where available.
 The exams are organized by course and faculty member.
 Everything we have been given permission to post is available on the Library website.

 Study Supplements: Another helpful resource for preparing student outlines and studying for exams are the many study supplements, including the popular Examples & Explanations and Understanding series, that are available in the Reserve Room.
 Our Hornbooks & Study Supplements page provides lists of the available study supplements by course name.
-Students also have access to the online West Academic Study Aids package.
-This package provides online access to many of the study supplements, including West’s Concise Hornbook Series, the Law Stories Series, and all of the Nutshells.
+Students also have access to the Wolters Kluwer Online Study Aids and West Academic Study Aids e-book packages.
+These provide online access to many of the study supplements, including Examples & Explanations, Glannon Guides, West’s Concise Hornbook Series, the Law Stories Series, and all of the Nutshells.

 CALI Lessons: If you prefer something more interactive, CALI lessons might be the resource for you.
 The Center for Computer-Assisted Legal Instruction (CALI) provides UofC law students with access to nearly 1,000 internet-based lessons on different legal topics.
 Lessons range from core 1L courses (92 lessons on property, for example) to many different upper level courses.
 CALI lessons are often interactive and feature questions to test your knowledge as you go through them.
 If you have not already registered an account with CALI, you can Ask a Law Librarian to get the authorization code for the Law School.